Y4ress/Y4ress/README.md

 Fun Facts:

-* I love photography, when i have free time, i'll always shoot a couple of pics
+* I love photography.
+Whenever I have free time, I’ll always snap a few pics
-* I actually hate coffee, not really my thing
+* I actually hate coffee.
+It’s really not my thing
 * I am learning Greek right now
 * I lived in Sweden for 6 years.
 My Swedish is a bit rusty, but still good enough to hold a conversation :D
 * My love for philosophy is bigger than my ability to fully understand it sometimes